devgabrielsborges/Exacuity/README.md

    - MainActivity: The main screen of the application.
    - ExhibitionActivity: Conduct visual acuity tests.
    - ConfigurationsActivity: Customize settings for the tests.

-## License
-This project is distributed under the MIT License.